Up, Up & Away.

 Minimum height requirement for the chairlift ride is 1 metre.

-Due to the unpredictability of nature we encourage you to check Today's Schedule for the Peak Chair hours and today's schedule, or contact Guest Services for more information at 604.980.9311.
+Due to the unpredictability of nature we encourage you to check Today's Schedule for the Peak Chair hours or contact Guest Services for more information at 604.980.9311.

 A self-guided or interpretive walking tour through the forests of Grouse Mountain offers a unique encounter with the great natural resources of British Columbia.
 Witness the majesty of local tree species, the traditional First Nations architecture of the híwus feasthouse, and the grandeur of two orphaned grizzly bears in the Refuge for Endangered Wildlife.
 Along the way, be sure to marvel at the eleven 16-foot chainsaw sculptures of Glen Greenside's Tribute to the Forest.